Concerns on Animal Care

 - Temperature: The NIH Guide has defined requirements for the proper maintenance of laboratory animals.
 Environmental factors such as temperature must be carefully monitored because they affect metabolism and behavior.
 LACU is responsible for maintaining and monitoring appropriate temperatures in LACU maintained animal facilities.

 - Ventilation: Heating, ventilation and air conditioning (HVAC) systems in animal facilities require constant monitoring to assure proper ventilation and appropriate temperature levels.
 LACU personnel work with appropriate University maintenance staff to ensure that environmental control systems in animal facilities are functioning properly.
 Any departures from appropriate levels should be reported to LACU immediately at 448-5656.
-Facility problems encountered after working hours (7 am to 5 pm, M-F) should be reported to security at 448-4444.
+Facility problems encountered after working hours (7 am to 5 pm, M-F) should be reported to the on-call facility supervisor at 901-268-0190 or UTHSC security at 448-4444.

 - Cleanliness: The Animal Welfare Act and the NIH Guide have established schedules for frequency of cleaning animal rooms, and for cleaning and changing cages.
 Standard operating procedures pertaining to sanitation are followed by LACU animal care personnel to ensure compliance with regulatory requirements.
 Cage sanitation schedules can be altered to accommodate special research needs by arrangement with LACU.

-- Animal Carcass and Waste disposal: Refrigerators which are monitored by LACU personnel are maintained in Nash and Coleman animal facilities for deposit of animal carcasses.
-No food, drugs, supplies, or materials other than animal carcasses or tissues should be placed in these refrigerators.
+- Animal Carcass and Waste disposal: Refrigerators which are monitored by LACU personnel are maintained in the Nash, Coleman and Cancer Research Building animal facilities for deposit of animal carcasses.
+Food, drugs, supplies, or materials other than animal carcasses or tissues must not be placed in these refrigerators.

-- Objects that are considered to be sharps (e.g., scalpels, blades, hypodermic needles with/without attached syringes, etc.) should be placed in rigid red/clear sharps containers for disposal.
+- Objects that are considered to be sharps (e.g., scalpels, blades, hypodermic needles with/without attached syringes, etc.) must be placed in rigid red/clear sharps containers for disposal.

 - Radioactive and/or biohazardous animal wastes and bedding must be disposed of according to procedures established by the campus safety officer.
-For information on the disposal of radioactive and/or hazardous chemicals, contact the Safety Office at 448-4873.
-For biological hazards, contact the biosafety officer at 448-2871.
+For information on the disposal of radioactive and/or hazardous chemicals, contact the Safety Affairs Office at 448-6114.
+For biological hazards, contact the biosafety officer at 448-3537.

 - Vermin control: The presence of pests in animal colonies can result in contamination of feed and bedding, and the introduction of disease.
 Pesticides are used in animal areas only when necessary, and then only after consultation with the investigator(s) whose animals will be exposed to them.
 An approved pesticide list is available for review.
 Contact the Facility manager at 448-5656.